-There are numerous recent cases dealing with dismissal, reinstatement and failure to enter default judgment.
-These are generally difficult issues for the plaintiff - - another reason to avoid cases that are nearly time-barred.
-If a case is dismissed for want of prosecution, plaintiff may generally simply re-file it, unless there is a time-bar issue.
+These are often difficult issues for the plaintiff - - another reason to avoid cases that are nearly time-barred.
+If a case is dismissed for want of prosecution, plaintiff may generally simply refile it, unless there is a time-bar issue.

 Many of these dismissals are affirmed for failure to present a record establishing error.
 For example, failing to include an order denying default judgment, or failing to satisfy TRAP 33.1(a)(2)(B).
-The rule requires that, in order to complain on appeal that a trial court "refused to rule on a request, objection or motion", the record must show that "the complaining party objected to the refusal".
+The rule requires that, in order to complain on appeal that a trial court refused to rule on a request, objection or motion, the record must show that the complaining party objected to the refusal.